Content marketing is helping e-commerce brands like never before.

-In this article, I’ll spend some time outlining some of the newest ways brands are using content to differentiate and make an impact, show some real examples from well-known brands, and provide you with some actionable tips that you can use to build a better brand content strategy for your ecommerce business for the next year ahead.
+In this article, I’ll spend some time outlining some of the newest ways brands are using content to differentiate and make an impact, show some real content marketing examples from well-known brands, and provide you with some actionable tips that you can use to build a better brand content strategy for your e-commerce business for the next year ahead.

 How Content Marketing is Changing

 There’s been a growing concern among many businesses, brands, and marketing professionals lately that content no longer provides the value that it once did.
 “Why should I add to the noise?” is the refrain I often hear.